claraalvares/Trending-Videos-Dashboard/README.md

 ## About the Project

-This project aims to create an automated dashboard to analyze historical videos that appeared in the YouTube trending section.
+This project aims to create an automated dashboard to analyze data on trending videos on YouTube.
 The dashboard is designed to help marketing managers and ad planners track video trends by category, region, and date.
-The goal is to automate the process of answering frequently asked questions about video trends and provide valuable insights into the distribution and popularity of video categories across regions, with a special focus on the United States.
+The goal is to automate the process of answering frequently asked questions about video trends and provide insights into the distribution and popularity of video categories across regions.

 ## Business Objective